AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

 ### Mounting the docker socket

+> This point is only relevant to Server Pro v1.x.
+Starting with [Server Pro 2.0.0](https://github.com/overleaf/overleaf/wiki/Release-Notes-2.0#changes-to-sandboxed-compiles) fiddling with group and user permissions is not needed.

 We need to mount the host docker socket (usually `/var/run/docker.sock`) into the Overleaf container.
 In this example, note the addition of an extra `-v` option with `/var/run/docker.sock:/var/run/docker.sock`.